svenjambor/endoexport/README.md

 # EndoExport
 Endomondo will be *shut down by Under Armor by the end of 2020*.
-As if that year hasn't been bad enough...
+As if the year hasn't been bad enough...
 By March 2021 UA will pull the plug on Endomondo's data as well.
+Bye-bye workout history.

 Of course there's a great option to keep that data: sign up for UA's app, consent to their less-than-GDPR-friendly terms, and sync away.
 But what if I don't want to do that?
 Then there's the option to send in a request to have your data exported to a zip file.
 Good luck with that- I tried several times and never got an answer.

-Then there's [tapiriik](https://tapiriik.com/).
-A great service meant to syc data between apps, Dropbox, and what have you.
-I've been using it forwever to keep Endomondo and Runkeeper in sync.
+Then there's third-party tools.
+[Tapiriik](https://tapiriik.com/), for example, is a great service meant to syc data between apps, Dropbox, and what have you.
+I've been using it forever to keep Endomondo and Runkeeper in sync.
 Unfornatunaly it's been broken for at least 6 months.

-So - something else.
+So - time to get creative.
 I found an excellent [API handler for Endomondo](https://github.com/fabulator/endomondo-api-handler).
 Go check it out.

 To run that JavaScript goodness and get some actual data out of Endomondo we need Node; I went down the Docker-route to get that set up.
 Using the latest node image based on Alpine worked great.
 If you don't want to roll your own then [__here's the image on Docker Hub__](https://hub.docker.com/r/sjambor/endoexport)